 CFLF, under which asset management and commercial banking activities are carried out in France, is subject to regulation by the ACPR for its banking activities conducted through its subsidiary, LFB.
 The investment services activities of the Paris group, exercised through LFB and other subsidiaries of CFLF, primarily LFG (asset management), also are subject to regulation and supervision by the Autorité des Marchés Financiers.
 At March 31, 2015, the consolidated regulatory net capital of CFLF was \$128,933, which exceeded the minimum requirement set for regulatory capital levels by \$88,477.
 In addition, pursuant to the consolidated supervision rules in the European Union, LFB, in particular, as a French credit institution, is required to be supervised by a regulatory body, either in the U.S. or in the European Union.
 During the third quarter of 2013, the Company and the ACPR agreed on terms for the consolidated supervision of LFB and certain other non-Financial Advisory European subsidiaries of the Company (referred to herein, on a combined basis, as the "combined European regulated group") under such rules.
-Under this new supervision, the combined European regulated group is required to comply with minimum requirements for regulatory net capital of the combined European regulated group was \$180,047, which exceeded the minimum requirement set for regulatory capital levels by \$104,309.
+Under this new supervision, the combined European regulated group is required to comply with minimum requirements for regulatory net capital to be reported on a semi-annual basis and satisfy periodic financial and other reporting obligations.
+At December 31, 2014, the regulatory net capital of the combined European regulated group was \$180,047, which exceeded the minimum requirement set for regulatory capital levels by \$104,309.
 Additionally, the combined European regulated group, together with our European Financial Advisory entities, is required to perform an annual risk assessment and provide certain other information on a periodic basis, including financial reports and information relating to financial performance, balance sheet data and capital structure (which is similar to the information that the Company had already been providing informally).
-This new supervision under, and provision of information to, the ACPR became effective December 31, 2013.
+This new supervision under, and provision of information to